Portrait Art of Barack and Michelle Obama at the Smithsonian

 I imagined him as anxious to shake the President’s hand as I was but through kindness, he gave that opportunity to me.

 No knowing who it was, I never got to thank him.
+Just thinking, he must be a noble Springfieldian.

 The Impossible Became Possible